ValtorByte/News-Bot/README.md

 2. It will reply with your user ID

 **How to get a Bale bot token:**
-1. Open Bale and go to the bot creation panel at [dev.bale.ai](https://dev.bale.ai)
+1. Open Bale and search for `@BotFather`
-2. Create a bot and copy the token
+2. Send `/newbot` and follow the steps
+3. Copy the token it gives you

+**How to find your Bale chat ID:**
+1. Send a message to `@userinfobot`
+2. It will reply with your user ID

 ---